S3 method for class 'data.frame'

 # S3 method for class 'exdf'

-depend on on the value of method
+depend on on the value of method.

-, the returned object is a modified copy
+When method is 'remove', the returned object is a modified copy

 outlier have been removed.

-, the returned object is a modified copy
+When method is 'exclude', the returned object is a modified copy

-where all outlier values of col_for_analysis
+of x where all outlier values of col_for_analysis have been

-replaced with NA
+replaced with NA.

 Details

-is generic, with methods defined for data frames and
+exclude_outliers is generic, with methods defined for data frames and

-objects.
+exdf objects.
 This function uses a simple rule to detect outliers,

-where any point that deviates from the mean by more than 1.5 * IQR
+where any point that deviates from the mean by more than 1.5 * IQR,

-is the interquartile range, is said to be an outlier.
+where IQR is the interquartile range, is said to be an outlier.
 This

 method is also sometimes referred to as "Tukey's Fences," as seen in the